Skip to main content

 Why it matters

 Generic swing advice often fails because different mis-hits share a surface appearance but not a cause.
-SwingVantage's frame-by-frame analysis is built specifically to separate timing, bat-path, and contact-point contributions to a given mis-hit.
+SwingVantage's frame-by-frame analysis is built in particular to separate timing, bat-path, and contact-point contributions to a given mis-hit.

 How it shows up on video

-Mis-hit diagnosis relies on comparing several data points from the same swing at once — the swing trigger's timing relative to the pitch, the bat-path angle at contact relative to the pitch's descent angle, and the contact point on both the ball and the bat.
+Mis-hit diagnosis relies on comparing several data points from the same swing at once.
+This means the swing trigger's timing relative to the pitch, the bat-path angle at contact relative to the pitch's descent angle.
+The contact point on both the ball and the bat.

 Common mistakes